CertiCoq/certicoq/benchmarks/README.md

    (not just imported).
 Write command to compile both the CPS and ANF versions (otherwise the bencmarking automation will not work.

+2) Create a file named <benchmark_name>_main.c to run the benchmark and print the result

-2) Go to file TESTS, add the name of the new benchmark at the end of the file.
+3) Go to file TESTS, add the name of the new benchmark at the end of the file.

 References